smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 #### Options

-- **9=View App ID user**: This option routes the display fromt the list of Agent automation master records to details about a specific master record, that is, to an Operator Replay Script Step or to a Message Management Parameters individual Sequence record.
+- **9=View App ID user**: This option routes the display from the list of Agent automation master records to details about a specific master record, that is, to an Operator Replay Script Step or to a Message Management Parameters individual Sequence record.
 This option can result in showing the Agent master record where option 5=DspAppWU was executed, or it could show details about one or more other Agent master records that are linked to the same Capture Application ID.

 ## Display Captured Data Log